Rivane Neuenschwander

 Rivane Neuenschwander (born 1967) is a Brazilian artist.
 She is known for work that explores language, nature, geography, the passing of time and social interactions.
 At times her works are interactive, involving viewers in spontaneous and participatory actions.
 In her installations, films and photographs, Rivane Neuenschwander employs fragile unassuming materials to create aesthetic experiences, a process she describes as "ethereal materialism".

-Biography
+While her work in the 1990s focused mainly on various forms of mapping and the use of "simple, ephemeral materials familiar to people living in Brazil" such as garlic peels, ants, dried flowers, soap bubbles, spice, dust, coconut soap, water, and slugs, her more recent works have dealt more directly with politics, sexuality, and subjectivity, particularly as an expression of the "pain and indignation that accompanies life in Brazil" under the government of Jair Bolsonaro.

+Early life and education

 Neuenschwander was born in 1967 in Belo Horizonte, Minas Gerais.
 She graduated from the Federal University of Minas Gerais in 1993 and completed her MFA at the Royal College of Art in London 1998.
 After graduation she traveled to Italy, Germany, Spain and Sweden.
 She is the sister of Sergio Neuenschwander, with whom she collaborates.
 She is of Swiss descent.
 She lives in Brazil.

+Work

 In 2004, she was short-listed for the Hugo Boss Prize.
 In 2013 she received the Yanghyun Prize.

 Neuenschwander has exhibited her work internationally throughout the past twenty years.
 In 2010, the New Museum in New York presented Rivane Neuenschwander: A Day Like Any Other, a survey exhibition that traveled to the Mildred Lane Kemper Art Museum in St. Louis, followed by the Scottsdale Museum of Contemporary Art in Arizona, Miami Art Museum, and the Irish Museum of Modern Art in Dublin through 2012.